 Similarly to Carnival, Disney Cruise Line offers several inclusive cruises from Port Canaveral.
 There are sailings to the Bahamas, as well as to the Eastern and Western Caribbean itinerary.

 Disney cruises from Orlando are served by three ships: Disney Dream, Disney Fantasy and Disney Magic.

 Disney Cruise Line currently offers from 3-day to 7-day cruises from Port Canaveral.

 Norwegian Cruise Line also offers limited cruises from Port Canaveral.

-In fact, this cruise line has one ship, Norwegian Epic, with itineraries from Orlando.
+In fact, this cruise line has two ships, Norwegian Epic and Norwegian Sun, with itineraries from Orlando.

-Norwegian Epic offers shorter 3- and 4-day cruises from Orlando to the Bahamas.
+Norwegian Sun offers shorter 3- to 5-day cruises from Orlando to the Bahamas.

-The same ship has longer itineraries to the Eastern and Western Caribbean - up to limited 20-day long cruises.
+Norwegian Epic offers longer itineraries to the Eastern and Western Caribbean - up to a limited number of 15-day long cruises.

 Ports of call include Costa Maya, Mexico; Grand Cayman, Cayman Islands; Ocho Rios, Jamaica; and St. Thomas, USVI.